Buying a Home in the Fall

 See current mortgage rates

-Interest rates really don't have a season, and mortgage rates may not be all that favorable at the moment, but that doesn't mean that this can't be to your benefit.
-Higher rates mean fewer borrowers can qualify for a mortgage large enough to buy a home, pushing them back to the sidelines.
-If you can qualify for a loan -- or are in a position where you don't need a mortgage -- you have an advantage over a lot of would-be buyers this fall.
+Interest rates really don't have a season, but mortgage rates are likely to be more favorable this fall than they have been in a couple of years.
+Lower rates mean improved buying power, so you may be able to make to shop in a higher-cost range of propeties, to be able to sweeten your bid to get a house you really like.
+Rates are still high enough as to keep still some buyers on the sidelines, and if you can qualify for a loan -- or are in a position where you don't need a mortgage -- you have an advantage over a lot of would-be buyers this fall.

 While this doesn't mean you'll have the market all to yourself, it does mean sellers will be seeing less buyer traffic and fewer competing offers, so your offer will stand out more clearly.
 It also lessens the likelihood that you'll be outbid or become embroiled in a bidding war for a given property.

-Even as high as they are, there's of course no guarantee that mortgage rates won't go even higher that they are now.
-Even if they stay at present levels, this allows more buyers time to "catch up" to where the market is, so waiting until next spring might bring greater and more capable competition -- and you'll still have the same interest rate on your mortgage as if you had made a move now.
+There's no knowing what mortgage rates may do in the future, but one thing is certain: If they remain at present levels for a period of time, this allows more buyers time to "catch up" to where the market is, so waiting to buy a home until next spring could bring greater and more capable competition -- and you'll still have the same interest rate on your mortgage as if you had made a move now.

 If you can qualify and can get in now, keep in mind that the interest rate you get today probably won't last forever, as there will be refinance opportunities (and perhaps multiple ones) as the years wind forward.